Architectural Engineering Technology AAS

 C Career & technical education programs for job training = Career & technical education programs for job training, guided by Advisory Committees

-Building design and land development require a large number of professionals with a wide range of skills.
-This program prepares students for many of these careers, including architectural drafter, engineering drafter, computer-aided drafter, civil or surveying drafter, architectural engineering technologist, design assistant, specifications assistant and field inspector/ contract administrator.
-Graduates will be able to: (1) using computer-aided drafting, produce a representative set of accurate working drawings for a house and a small commercial building; (2) apply principles of mechanical and electrical systems to the design of a building; (3) apply principles of mechanics to the design of building elements; (4) perform tests on materials such as concrete, metals and wood; (5) perform basic surveying operations; (6) write technical computer programs; (7) apply principles of sustainable design to buildings; (8) evaluate a building design using building codes and zoning regulations; and (9) use communication skills effectively in the work environment.
+This program prepares students for careers in building design and land development, including architectural drafter, engineering drafter, computer-aided drafter, civil or surveying drafter, architectural engineering technologist, design assistant, specifications assistant and field inspector/ contract administrator.
+Graduates will be able to: (1) produce a representative set of accurate working drawings using computer-aided drafting; (2) apply principles of mechanics and mechanical and electrical systems to the design of a building and building elements; (3) perform tests on materials such as concrete, metals and wood; (4) perform basic surveying operations; (5) apply principles of sustainable design to buildings; (6) evaluate a building design using building codes and zoning regulations.

 Program Requirements and Special Conditions